futureshape/london-film-photography/_venues/lakeside-darkroom.md

 ---

-Lakeside Darkroom is a membership-based, open access community black & white darkroom.

-It is aimed toward women and those with little financial resources who practise analogue photography.

-The facility provides a high-quality darkroom and post-production facilities at an affordable price, enabling practitioners to continue their research on analogue photography while also building a community.
+Lakeside Darkroom (LKSD) is a Community Interest Company (CIC) with a strong feminist ethos, dedicated to analogue photography.
+Founded in August 2022, LKSD is more than just a darkroom—it’s a space where creativity, experimentation, and community come together.

+At LKSD, analogue photography is more than a medium—it’s a  tool for connection, empowerment, and creative resistance.
+Join us to develop your practice in a space where you can slow down, experiment, and grow within a truly supportive community.